RushuiGuan/expression/docfx_project/articles/parser.md

 A special control token `$` is used to indicate the end of parameters for prefix operations.
 This allows functions with unknown number of optional parameters.
 It also simplify the tree creation logic because it doesn't need to know how many parameters the prefix function has.

 ## Create a Tree
 This step is to create a tree from the postfix stack.
 The process of converting a stack to a tree is the same process of evaluating (popping) the postfix stack.
 The tree is created so that the expression can be evaluated multiple times without rebuilding the stack.
+The result object is of type [IToken](xref:Albatross.Expression.Tokens.IToken).

 Here are the trees for the example above:

 * Expression: `4 + 5 * 6 - max(7, 1)`